 Online Training Courses

-This online live course is geared toward pet parents with puppies 8-20 weeks old!
-The six included class sessions are held via Zoom on Monday & Thursday nights at 6pm, enrollment is on a rolling basis – pre-register below to get the next available start date.
+This online live course is geared toward pet parents with pups that are fearful of noises, objects, people, dogs, going outside…or everything!
+The six included class sessions are held via Zoom, enrollment is on a rolling basis – pre-register below to get the next available start date.

-Puppy Preschool for Pet Parents can be completed by anyone anywhere, as long as you have internet access.
-Complete the questionnaire below to sign up for class!
+Foundations for Fearful Fidos can be completed by anyone anywhere, as long as you have internet access.

 Common service and training questions.